In this article:

 The CARES Act, passed in March 2020, also affected loan balances when it set an emergency relief interest rate for federal student loans at 0%.
 The law also allows employers to make up to $5,250 in tax-free annual payments toward their employees' student loans, which could have had an effect.

 On August 24, 2022, the Biden administration announced a student debt relief plan to cancel $10,000 in student loan debt for individuals making less than $125,000 a year and married couples and those who file taxes as head of household making less than $250,000.
 Pell Grant recipients may be eligible to receive $20,000 in loan forgiveness.
-For all borrowers, the pause on federal loan repayment has been extended for more than two years now, with a final deadline of December 31, 2022.
+For all borrowers, the pause on federal loan repayment has been extended for more than two years now, with payments set to resume sometime in 2023.